Funlightingsystems/Setup-Guides/README.md

 # Setup-Guides
-The setup manuals for the Pi, Pico, Arduino, Unity client, Ipad, and Jands StageCL
+The setup manuals for the Pi, and Jands StageCL